Manuel Rodríguez Objío: Early activities

-Bust of Manuel Rodríguez Objío in Parque Independencia, Santo Domingo, Dominican Republic.

 At the age of 13, Rodríguez Objío returned to Santo Domingo to take a position as a shop assistant.
 In his own words, he led a lazy life and surrounded himself with "bad company," getting drunk a few times.
 On a trip to Azua, while a card game was in progress, the spark from one of the players' cigars caused the gunpowder keg on which he was sitting to explode.
 Rodríguez Objío was one of the few who did not lose their lives, which made him think that his life was sealed by a destiny.
 Despite this wayward existence, he began to attend the San Buenaventura school as a student, founded by President Buenaventura Báez during his first administration.
 During those times he was able to draw on the knowledge of some of the few cultural luminaries of the time, such as Félix María del Monte and Alejandro Angulo Guridi.
 Soon he began to write poetry, inspired by the work and exploits of Lord Byron.
 In 1855, when he was just 16 years old, he published his first poem, dedicated to "a young poetess."
 So, as he said years later, he was already a romantic spirit:

 […] my heart overflowed with love for the whole world, women seemed to me like angels, friendship a goddess, the Homeland an Eden.
 I felt too much and stifled my feelings too much; When I wanted to expand them, not finding the world I dreamed of, I cursed my destiny and threw myself into an endless struggle.

 Upon returning from an eventful trip to New York in the company of a merchant who had carried out irregular transactions, a trip that he himself described as a disaster, in March 1856 he was appointed official in the Ministry of Finance by the incumbent, Manuel Delmonte, a friend of his family and member of Pedro Santana's circle.
 At the age of 17, he began a career in positions in the State that would generate internal conflicts.
 In reality, in accordance with his intellectual vocation, he was interested in contributing to the search for solutions to national problems.
 Together with other writers, such as his great friend Juan Bautista Zafra, he founded the Sociedad Amantes de las Letras, which he conceived as a space for reflection that would affect the problems that conservative politicians could not address.
 He presented his resignation shortly after being appointed, taking advantage of Santana's departure from power, and returned to Azua for a certain time.